LidkeLab/BaGoL/README.md

 SMD:
 Structure containing input data with the following fields:
-   X:    Vector of X localizations,
+   X:    Vector of X localizations (nm),
-   Y:    Vector of Y localizations,
+   Y:    Vector of Y localizations (nm),
-   X_SE  Vector of X precisions,
+   X_SE: Vector of X precisions (nm),
-   Y_SE: Vector of Y precisions.
+   Y_SE: Vector of Y precisions (nm).

 ROIsize:
 The given coordinates are split into subregions with the size assigned to ROIsize for speed porpuses.
-The size of regions are inversely correlated with the density of localizations.
+The size of regions are inversely correlated with the density of localizations. (nm) We recommend to pick the ROIsize so that there is not more than ~1000 localizations per ROI.

 Overlap:
 The size of overlapping region between adjacant subregions.
 Subregions are overlapped with their neighbors to avoid edge artifacts.
-The default value usually works for this parameter.
+The default value usually works for this parameter. (nm) Overlap is often picked to be 10-20 nm depending on the ROIsize and the size of clusters.

 Cutoff:
 The localizations within each subregion are further divided into smaller set using hirerarchical algorithm as a pre-clustering algorithm.
-Cutoff is the size of the pre-clusters produced.
+Cutoff is the size of the pre-clusters produced. (nm) If your data is not too dense we suggest use whatever value larger than your ROIsize.
+If your dataset is dense then you need to set it to a value smaller than your ROIsize so that the localizations within each ROI can be break further into smaller pieces.
+However, "Cutoff" must not be too small so that this pre-clustering step starts breaking up clusters.

 Drift:
 Drift may be presented in the data due to different reasons.
 BaGoL is able to handle movement of individual emitters